TitanITLabs/Cisco-Networking-Lab/StaticRoutingwithRedundancy.md

 - I was assigned **Floor 6B**, so I configured static routes **upstream and downstream** starting from my floor.
 - For my configuration, the **primary gateway** was `192.168.70.1`, and the **backup** was `192.168.65.2` for upstream routing.
-- I do **not have access to the switch anymore**, so I couldn't document the downstream routes (where the backup becomes primary and vice versa).
+- I **no longer have access to the switch**, so I couldn’t document the downstream configuration (where the backup became primary and vice versa).